 Precautions to Take

 If you regularly work with toxic substances, your employer should have safety precautions in place.
 If they do, be sure to follow those guidelines religiously.
 The best way to avoid exposure is by putting physical barriers between you and the substance.
-That might mean a mask to breath through, a pair of rubber gloves, or any other obstacle.
+That might mean a mask to breathe through, a pair of rubber gloves, or any other obstacle.

 Workers Comp vs. Negligence

 The legality of workers’ compensation cases is that neither party is found negligent.
 Instead, they agree on a fair payment without assigning blame.
 There are two key takeaways from this.
 The first is that even if your employer takes appropriate safety precautions, you can still get payment from them.
 The second is that if your employer does something like intentionally harm you, you will likely want to explore options beyond worker’s compensation.

 The best thing you can do for your immediate health and your possible benefits is to see a doctor.
 For this initial consultation, you will want to confirm that your symptoms are in fact coming from toxic exposure.
 When you do, you can receive the medical treatment you need to get better.
 Next, once your doctor confirms your suspicions about toxins, you will benefit from speaking with an experienced workers comp attorney.
 Your lawyer will listen to your case, help you compile evidence, and prepare you for your next steps.
 After an initial consultation with a lawyer, it is time to file the necessary paperwork with your employer.
 Once you do, the process of your workers’ compensation claim will begin.

 Don’t think that just because you didn’t break a bone or get a visible cut, you don’t have a case for compensation.
 Plenty of workers with less visible injuries win claims every day, and you could too.
 To better understand your chances at receiving workers comp benefits, you should discuss your claim with a workers compensation lawyer.